Mk.gee: Solo music career

-In 2019, Gordon signed with IAMSOUND and Interscope Records and released the single "Untitled".
+In 2019, Gordon signed with Iamsound and Interscope Records and released the single "Untitled".
 That year, he also supported Omar Apollo on his The Voyager Tour and Wallows on their Nothing Happens Tour, and made his music festival debut, performing at the Pitchfork Music Festival in Paris.

 On May 22, 2020, Gordon released his first mixtape A Museum of Contradiction.
 The mixtape was preceded by the single "cz", which was released on February 22, 2020.
 Rhys Buchanan, a writer from NME, praised the mixtape and gave it a four out of five stars rating, describing it as "a release that merges genres from different worlds with both maturity and ease" and noting Gordon's natural ability to balance emotional depth with musical complexity.
-Buchanan also called the mixtape "an important stepping stone" and predicted Gordon’s rising stardom.
+Buchanan also called the mixtape "an important stepping stone" and predicted Gordon's rising stardom.

 On February 9, 2024, Gordon released his debut album Two Star & the Dream Police, via R&R, to critical acclaim.
 Praised by Pitchfork as one of the best albums of the first half of the 2020s, the album was supported by five singles: "Candy", "How Many Miles", "Are You Looking Up", "You Got It", and "Dream Police".
 Commercially, Two Star & the Dream Police became his first charting album, peaking at number 12 on the Scottish Albums Chart and number eight on the UK Indie Albums Chart.
 To promote the album, Gordon embarked on a North American headline tour from April to May 2024, followed by a world tour between September and December of the same year.
 The concerts received praise from several publications.
 On May 15, 2024, he surpassed 1 million active monthly listeners on Spotify for the first time.
 As of September 1, 2025, Gordon has 2 million monthly listeners.

 Following the debut album, Gordon has released two standalone singles: "Lonely Fight" and "Rockman".
 In December 2024, "Rockman" became his first charting single, entering the US Adult Alternative Airplay Chart, the US Rock & Alternative Airplay Chart, and the US Alternative Airplay Chart.

 Gordon made his debut television appearances in 2024.
 On April 11, he performed "Are You Looking Up" on the late-night talk show Jimmy Kimmel Live! and later appeared as a musical guest on Saturday Night Live on November 9, performing the album track "Alesis" alongside "Rockman".
 In 2025, Gordon has performed at multiple music festivals across the United States and Europe, namely the Governors Ball, Lollapalooza, Way Out West, Øyafestivalen, Vodafone Paredes de Coura, Lowlands, Rock en Seine, and Austin City Limits festivals.
+In September 2026, Gordon was deemed "next up".
+(Note: Multiple references:)

 All of Gordon's releases to date have been home-produced by himself.